Working Group 2 - Waste & Illegal Pesticides

 Developed, scripted and produced by Rob de Rijck and colleagues, this short training animation is an excellent overview and summary of the WSR.
 It has been shared widely and received much praise and is available below.

-Working Group 2 contribution to the Public Consultation on the Evaluation of the Waste Shipment Regulation
+Waste Working Group contribution to the Public Consultation on the Evaluation of the Waste Shipment Regulation

-For more details on this Working Group, including activities from 2017, the presentation delivered at the ENPE annual conferences and the WSR consultation, please see the interim reports below.
+For more details on this Working Group, including activities from 2017, the presentation delivered at the ENPE annual conferences and the WSR consultation, please see the reports below which are availablel to download.